How to calculate swap rates

 Swap rates are issued by big financial institutions and are passed on to brokers before being applied to their trading services.

-A swap rate (also known as rollover rate) is always applied when trading positions are kept open overnight.
-These rates are issued by big financial institutions (banks) and passed on to brokers before being applied to trading services.
-All trades left open after midnight will have the swap rate applied to them.
+A swap rate (also known as rollover rate) can be applied when positions are kept open overnight.
+These rates are issued by financial institutions that brokers work with and then applied to the trading services of each company.
+All trades left open after midnight (platform time) will have the swap rate applied to them.
 Typically different brokers and platforms have slightly different rates and could apply the swap rates at a different time.

-Swap rates are calculated automatically by the trading platform, however, traders can calculate swap rates by themselves using the following formula:
+Swap rates are calculated automatically by the trading platform, however, traders can calculate Forex swap rates themselves using the following formula:

-So, let’s suppose you are trading the AUD/JPY Forex pair.
-In your trading platform, you can see that the swap long is 3.2 points and swap short is -9.2 points.
-You opened a long position, so you will do the calculations with 3.2.
+So, let’s suppose you are trading the AUD/USD Forex pair.
+In your trading platform, you can see that Swap long is – 4.38 and Swap short is 0.14.
+You opened a long position (BUY), so you will do the calculations with – 4.38.

-Next, we have number of lots.
-When you place an order you can choose a number of lots (volume) of the trade.
-You can select a number between the minimum and maximum volume available at your trading platform.
-In our case, this number ranges from 0.01 and 10,000 (to check how much is this in monetary value, you have to multiply this number with the contract size, which is 100000 for AUD/JPY).
-You can find all that information in the ‘Symbols’ or ‘Specification’ menu as well.
+Next, we have Volume.
+When you place an order you can choose volume (number of lots) of the trade.
+You can select a number between the minimal and maximum volume available in your trading platform.
+In the case of AUD/USD, this number ranges from 0.01 and 40.

-After this, you have to account for the number of nights, in which the swap rates were applied.
-Don’t forget that on Wednesday night the charges are for 3 days instead of 1.
-This is required because during weekends the market is closed.
+After this, you have to account for the Number of nights, in which the swap rates were applied.
+Don’t forget that on Wednesday night the charges are for 3 days instead of 1 (EightCap’s triple swap is charged on Wednesday, with the exception of Monday for CFDs on stocks and Friday for CFDs on indices).
+This is required due to weekend holding.

 Following the formula above we have:

-This is the monetary value of the swap rate on your trade for those 4 nights.
-The number is positive and despite being small still works in your favor.
+This is the monetary value of the swap rate on your trade for those 5 nights.
+The number is positive and works in your favor.

 Level 6, 360 Collins Street